Associate Professor: Gretchen Sinnett, Chairperson

 Bachelor of Arts – Art

-Students in Art + Design develop their abilities to express ideas and concepts visually and verbally.
+Art + Design majors develop their abilities to express ideas and concepts visually and verbally.
 They explore traditional artistic tools as well as the most recent technologies, while gaining in-depth knowledge of the history of art and design.
 They learn to look closely, think critically, and express themselves creatively, skills necessary in art and design and many other fields.
 Students study and create art and design from diverse aesthetic, historical, and socio-cultural perspectives.
 Foundation studio courses expose majors to a range of artistic media, while strengthening critique and problem-solving skills.
 Concentration-specific courses allow students to focus intensely on one of six disciplines.
 The art history curriculum expands students’ visual literacy and analysis skills.
 Majors in capstone courses build their portfolios and develop supporting documents such as resumes, artist statements, and cover letters for graduate school and employment applications as well as exhibition submissions.
 Graduates work in design firms, museums, advertising agencies, galleries, photography studios, printing shops, schools, and other creative fields, locally and nationally.

 Salem State University is accredited by the National Association of Schools of Art and Design.